social-protocols/social-protocols.github.io/content/articles/what-is-a-social-protocol/index.md

 Another example of a social protocol is the news aggregator.
 Hacker News uses upvotes to determine which stories rank highest on the front page, along with moderator-enforced rules for keeping stories mostly on-topic.
 Since stories at the top of front page receive the most attention, the result is a protocol for focusing the community's attention and conversation on certain topics.

 Th Hacker News community also has its own informal rules about the kinds of stories and comments that tend to get upvoted.
-But the upvote-only system doesn't make it so easy for the community to strictly enforce a single narrow worldview.

 ## Email is a Social Protocol